David W. Belin: Government service

+In 1968 he was Chairman of the 'Lawyers for Nixon' group.
 In January 1975, President Gerald Ford, a former Warren Commission member, appointed Belin to serve as executive director of the Rockefeller Commission, which investigated illegal activities of the Central Intelligence Agency.
 Belin led the Rockefeller Commission’s effort to investigate and publicize the CIA’s program to assassinate foreign officials.
 Under pressure from Belin, the CIA turned over records demonstrating the existence of these secret activities.
 When members of the Commission, including Vice President Nelson Rockefeller, objected to further investigation, Belin used favorable press coverage to convince the Commission to allow him to continue.
 Key CIA officials then testified about the agency’s plans from 1960 to 1964 to assassinate Fidel Castro – plans that had not been disclosed to the Warren Commission.
 Based on this evidence, Belin prepared a draft chapter for the commission’s report, but both Rockefeller and Secretary of State Henry Kissinger successfully opposed publication of this chapter.
 Belin was upset about this decision, but the evidence that he collected provided important support for the groundbreaking work of the Church Committee in 1975 and 1976.

+In September 1981 he appeared on William F. Buckley's Firing Line alongside G. Robert Blakey to discuss the Warren Report.
+In 1988 he appeared in an episode of The Kwitny Report discussing the American mafia and Kennedy's assassination.
 Responding to Oliver Stone’s movie “JFK,” Belin delivered a major defense of the Commission’s work in a speech at the National Press Club in Washington, D.C., on March 26, 1992.
 He described “the lies, omissions, misrepresentations, and manufactured facts” in the film, and characterized Stone’s work as an effort to impeach the integrity of Earl Warren, “a great Chief Justice.”
 Belin also noted the massive amount of money spent by film studios and television networks to generate controversy and profits “as they rewrite the truth” about the Kennedy assassination.